ShinyaGao/Car_Rental_System/README.md

     `yarn start`

-5. Visit `localhost:5000` in your browser
+5. Visit `localhost:5000` in your browser (Please use Chrome for better experience)

 6. Acknowledgement: